iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.1/report.md

 > Got a positive test but no code issued for the app to alert close contacts.<br> :date: __2021-02-25 01:20:16__

 > My privacy wasn't private<br> :date: __2021-02-21 15:53:18__

-> This coronavirus went on far to long now.
-I'm now tired of it.
-This pandemic is bad for are mental health.
-But yet not one listen to waer a face covering, or social disancing and gel let kills 99% but why do they not do it.
-I listen to these but I see people that don't take it seriously tho<br> :date: __2021-02-17 04:07:44__